Sanford Hinderlie

 Sanford Hinderlie (born January 23, 1952) is an American jazz pianist, composer, educator, and record producer.
-He is currently the Conrad N. Hilton Chair of Music Industry Studies at Loyola University New Orleans, where he has taught since 1981.
+He currently serves as the Conrad N. Hilton Chair of Music Industry Studies at Loyola University New Orleans, a position he has held since 1981.

 Career

-A native of Seattle, Hinderlie began playing piano at an early age, imitating his parents, who were also musicians.
-Earning a B.M. from Washington State University and a M.M. from North Texas State University, he studied composition with Martin Mailman, Larry Austin, and Merrill Ellis, and jazz piano with Dan Haerle.
-In 1981, he moved to New Orleans, where he has taught, performed, and recorded music ever since.
+Born in Seattle, Hinderlie developed a passion for playing the piano at an early age, inspired by his musician parents.
+He obtained a B.M. from Washington State University and an M.M. from North Texas State University, studying composition with Martin Mailman, Larry Austin, and Merrill Ellis, and jazz piano with Dan Haerle.
+In 1981, he relocated to New Orleans, where he dedicated himself to teaching, performing, and recording music.

-As a performer, Hinderlie is noted for his transparent, sophisticated jazz style, exhibiting a lively virtuosity that reflects the wide range of influences on which he draws.
-As well as his original works in jazz piano, Hinderlie has composed scores for film and video, including soundtracks for documentaries on New Orleans history, and is a past winner of the Delius Composition Competition.
-Alongside his solo work, Hinderlie is also a frequent collaborator with other musicians, appearing with such performers as John Rankin, Tom McDermott, Tony Dagradi, Steve Masakowski, Larry Sieberth, Johnny Vidacovich, Tom van der Geld, and Günter Heinz.
+Hinderlie's jazz style draws from a diverse range of influences.
+In addition to his original jazz piano compositions, he has created scores for films and videos, including documentaries on the history of New Orleans.
+Hinderlie was a winner of the Delius Composition Competition.
+He frequently collaborates with other musicians, including John Rankin, Tom McDermott, Tony Dagradi, Steve Masakowski, Larry Sieberth, Johnny Vidacovich, Tom van der Geld, and Günter Heinz.

-Within the United States, and particularly in New Orleans, he is a regular performer at venues and festivals year-round, and maintained a 25-year residency (1991-2016) at the Pelican Club in New Orleans’ French Quarter.
-Outside the United States, his performances have included venues in Germany, Panama, Denmark, the Netherlands, Singapore, Hong Kong, and Japan, and he has been a guest artist at such venues as the Yerevan International Jazz Festival in Armenia, the United States Embassy in Tbilisi, Georgia, and the Schloss Lingerberg in Dresden, Germany.
-On YouTube, a solo concert for jazz piano given in 2011 has been viewed over 250,000 times.
+Hinderlie regularly performs at venues and festivals in the United States, particularly in New Orleans, and held a residency at the Pelican Club in the city's French Quarter for 25 years (1991–2016).
+His performances have extended beyond the United States to venues in Germany, Panama, Denmark, the Netherlands, Singapore, Hong Kong, and Japan.
+He has also appeared as a guest artist at events like the Yerevan International Jazz Festival in Armenia, the United States Embassy in Tbilisi, Georgia, and the Schloss Lingerberg in Dresden, Germany.